 Can you be immune to poison ivy?

 The direct answer to this question will be it is debatable.
-Many claims that one can be immune to this plant and not get infections even after coming in contact with it.
+Many claim that one can be immune to this plant and not get infections even after coming in contact with it.
 But behind these claims, there have been no scientific proofs.

 The rash is a response from your immune system toward the toxic oil urushiol.
 After considering it as a threat, your body triggers these rashes, which occur within hours.